dgaydukov/cert-ocpjp11/files/LowLatency.md

 * 17 [Java Flight Recorder](#java-flight-recorder)

 ### Basics
 When you build low-latency system you should think how to store your data in memory.
-Not just use objects with getters/setters, but actually create objects that store data in off-heap (using unsafe or direct bytebuffer) and manually store all fields there. change java version for Linux:
+Not just use objects with getters/setters, but actually create objects that store data in off-heap (using `Unsafe/VarHandle/ByteBuffer`) and manually store all fields there. change java version for Linux:
 * first install several java versions, so you can switch between them
 * you can switch both `java` and `javac` independently, for example you can compile under java8, and run under java11